Updated on Aug 25, 2021

-The Audio-Technica AT2005USB Cardioid Dynamic USB/XLR Microphone is one of the most popular dynamic microphones for vocal use, especially spoken based applications.
-This makes it highly attractive as a streaming microphone.
+The Audio-Technica AT2005USB is one of the most popular dynamic microphones for vocal use, especially spoken based applications.
+This makes it highly attractive for those in the streaming industry.
 This is one of my favorite microphones under $100, for the quality and versatility are worth far more in my opinion.

 One of the very first features I have to comment on is the USB capabilities this microphone offers, making it one of the most versatile XLR microphones we have on our list.
 The Audio-Technica AT2005USB is an all-purpose designed microphone, and I can tell you from experience that it works really well for both singing and speaking, though most use it for voice-over purposes.
 The rugged design and durability of this microphone offer long-lasting performance.
 More impressively, this affordable dynamic microphone uses a low-mass diaphragm for amazing frequency response, giving more accuracy to your recordings.